Short Story, 'Thoughts of a Little Girl', Inspired by a Photo

 Sometimes we suffer from writer's block.
 Sometimes the ideas are so elusive that we need a little prompt, a little prod to get us going.
 It could be in the form of a picture, a phrase, taking the first letters of a word or an idiom, or merely using an object.
 Some set themselves parameters by using a place, an object and a style....
 It all depends how you work best.

-I issued the challenge of a photo to inspire other hubbers to push their boundaries a little, to go beyond their comfort zone, to try using different ideas, to use words to their best effect.
-I’ve had an amazing response, some upbeat, some sad, all of them remarkable and I’m grateful to everyone who’s contributed and to those who are in the process of doing so.
+I issued the challenge of a photo to inspire other writers to push their boundaries a little, to go beyond their comfort zone, to try using different ideas, to use words to their best effect.
+I had an amazing response, some upbeat, some sad, all of them remarkable and I’m grateful to everyone who contributed.

 I was surprised that the majority of the responses were sad, spooky, dark.
 The standard of writing is high and the variety of interpretation astounding.
 However, I suppose my surprise at there being so few upbeat pieces was because I know the circumstances behind the image below.

 We were walking on the beach, as we often did, in Berrow, just outside Burnham-on-Sea, Somerset.
 My daughter stopped at the water’s edge and stood looking across the sea at the sunset.
 Her silhouette looked so dramatic.

 As luck would have it, I had my camera with me, so I took a photo.
 I was so pleased with the photo that I had the urge to paint from it.
 It turned out a lot better than I expected!
 Just in case the painting was lost or damaged I decided to take a photo of it.
 So photo became painting became photo!

 My daughter loved living there and still regards the area as home in many ways.
 That feeling of being ‘at home’, that bond with a special place, never dies.

 It seems fitting for me to come up with my personal response to my own challenge.